 - Evidence shows that the distraction caused by talking on mobile phones can impair driving performance in a number of ways, e.g. longer reaction times (notably braking reaction time), impaired ability to keep in the correct lane, and shorter following distances.
-Texting also results in considerably reduced driving performance, with young drivers at particular risk. - There is a four-fold increase in crash risk when talking on a mobile phone while driving. - Hands-free phones are not much safer than hand-held phone sets, and texting considerably increases the risk of a crash. - The use of mobile phone while driving falls under dangerous driving and hence
+Texting also results in considerably reduced driving performance, with young drivers at particular risk. - There is a four-fold increase in crash risk when talking on a mobile phone while driving.

-- is a punishable offence under section 184 M.V.
+- Hands-free phones are not much safer than hand-held phone sets, and texting considerably increases the risk of a crash. - The use of mobile phone while driving falls under dangerous driving and hence is a punishable offence U/s 184 M.V.
 Act 1988.
-It has now become a virtual menace for safe driving on Delhi roads. - In the year 2017, 234422 people were prosecuted by Delhi Traffic Police for dangerous driving as against 205,470 in 2016 (Table 8.1).
+It has now become a virtual menace for safe driving on Delhi roads. - In the year 2018, 2,43,735 people were prosecuted by Delhi Traffic Police for dangerous driving as against 2,34,422 in 2017 (Table 8.1).